Being a Designer is More Than Understanding the Rules

 If you want to apply formatting in your manuscript, I suggest using the paragraph and character style panels of your word processor.
 Just be sure to use them uniformly and consistently.

-Pricing depends upon the details and requirements of the cover and interior, production demands, timelines, and project objectives.
+I wish I could give a blanket answer to this question.
+However, pricing depends upon the details and requirements of the cover and interior, production demands, timelines, and project objectives.
 As you might imagine, each project is unique.
-I can only determine pricing and schedules after we discuss your book, your goals for it, and your budget.
+I can only determine pricing and schedules after we discuss your book, your goals for it, and your production budget.

 Let’s find a time to talk, and I’ll be happy to give you some ballpark ideas.
 In general, I can work with you to find options that meet your budget and time constraints.
 But remember: your book will live forever.
 You will never regret the investment you make in getting it right.